Suryaeshwaran/PySpark-Learning/Day02.md

 my_funtion10(name="Suresh", age=25) # ❌ error (because of `/`)
 ```
 **Keyword-Only Argument**
-- To specify that a function can have only keyword arguments, add <span style="color:lightgreen">*</span>, before the arguments:
+- To specify that a function can have only keyword arguments, add <font color="green">*</font>, before the arguments:
-- Everything after <span style="color:lightgreen">* </span> must be passed as a keyword argument.
+- Everything after <font color="green">* </font> must be passed as a keyword argument.

 *Why ?*
 - To make code more readable and avoid confusion when a function has many optional arguments.